billti/qir-spec/specification/v1.0/index.md

 # QIR 1.0

-Version 1.0 of the QIR specification was publish on March 27th, 2024.
+Version 1.0 of the QIR specification was publish on `TBD`.

 ## Contents